webdevelopers-eu/javascript-dna/README.md

 Include DNA script on your page `<script src=".../dna.js"></script>`

-Define your javascript objects and dependencies
+Define locations of your Javascript prototypes and their dependencies

 ```javascript
 dna({